linode/docs/docs/guides/tools-reference/tools/load-testing-with-locust/index.md

     You have five options when defining the `wait_time`:

-    - Leave it undefined by omitting the line entirely: A new task starts immediately after the previous task has been executed.
+    - Leave it undefined by omitting the line entirely.
+A new task starts immediately after the previous task has been executed.

-    - Use the `constant` method: A new task starts only after a given number of seconds have passed after the previous task execution.
-Example: `wait_time = constant(5)`
+    - Use the `constant` method.
+A new task starts only after a given number of seconds have passed after the previous task execution.
+Example: `wait_time = constant(5)`.

-    - Use the `between` method: A new task starts only after a random number of seconds between given values have passed from the previous task's execution.
-Example: `wait_time = between(1, 5)`
+    - Use the `between` method.
+A new task starts only after a random number of seconds between given values have passed from the previous task's execution.
+Example: `wait_time = between(1, 5)`.

-    - Use the `constant_pacing` method: A new task starts after at least a given number of seconds have passed from the execution of the previous task.
-Example: `wait_time = constant_pacing(5)`
+    - Use the `constant_pacing` method.
+A new task starts after at least a given number of seconds have passed from the execution of the previous task.
+Example: `wait_time = constant_pacing(5)`.

-    - Use the `constant_throughput` method: Each task execution waits to fall within a given maximum number of task executions per second.
-Example: `wait_time = constant_throughput(0.2)`
+    - Use the `constant_throughput` method.
+Each task execution waits to fall within a given maximum number of task executions per second.
+Example: `wait_time = constant_throughput(0.2)`.

 1. Also within the user class, each **task** is defined by a method denoted with `@task`.
 The method below gives the simulated user the task of visiting the website's homepage, giving a baseline.
 Task lines should live within the `class` and indented.